robin-raymond/zax.io/flow-control.md

 ````

-#### `while` statement and condition
+#### `while` initialization statements and condition

-A `while` statement can contain a statement followed by a condition which must be separated by a `;`.
+A `while` statement can contain initialization statements followed by a condition which must be separated by a sub-statement separator (`;;`).
 If a value is declared, the declared value's scope only exists within the context of the `while` control flows.

 ````zax